 The first approach aims to forestall defects before they actually occur, ensuring the creation of a robust software product.
 The second one is activated when the solution runs into problems during the integration stage or when it is committed to real-world use.

-Zooming in on the Types of Software Testing Strategies
+What are the Main Types of Software Testing Strategies?

 All testing strategies can be broadly categorized into the following types.